mozilla-services/autopush-rs/docs/src/architecture.md

 If an endpoint node discovered during a delivery attempt that the `node_id` on record did not have the client connected, it would clear the `node_id` record for that `UAID` in the router table.

+The `last_connect` was a secondary global index to allow for maintenance scripts to locate and purge stale client records and messages.

 Clients with a `router_type` of `webpush` drain stored messages from the message table named `curmonth` after completing their initial handshake.